 The ACRES Project is an approved service provider through Pennsylvania's Office of Vocational Rehabilitation (OVR).

-These state-sponsored, outcome-based programs are designed to give individuals with disabilities the skills they need to transition into independent living and meaningful employment.
+These state-sponsored, outcome-based programs are designed to give neurodivergent individuals the skills they need to transition into independent living and meaningful employment.
 OVR clients may access these group programs at ACRES by talking to their OVR counselor.
-Each groups are typically comprised of 12 students with instructors to ensure a no greater than 1:4 student/staff ratio.
+Groups are typically comprised of no more than 12 students with instructors to ensure a maximum 1:4 student/staff ratio.

 High school students with a documented diagnosis may be referred to OVR by a family member or school personnel.
-Adults with a disability may also refer themselves to OVR by creating an account on the Pennsylvania CareerLink website.
+Adults with a diagnosis may also refer themselves to OVR by creating an account on the Pennsylvania CareerLink website.

 What We Offer